 Once they’re ready, I notify the troops.
-Cheryl and Sharon are my tried and true berry picking pals.
+Cheryl and Sharon are my tried and true berry-picking pals.
 They are willing to get up early on the weekends when they’re in town.
 My mom has even made an appearance or two.
 Last weekend my friend came with me, but I had a whim this morning, so I’m by myself.

 Today I share the wagon ride with an Indian family from Louisville.
 As the wind tousles our hair, I talk with the woman about veggies and fruits – what she cooks, eats, and grows.

 In the field, I scout the black raspberry bushes, walking up and down the rows, peering under leaves and lifting branches – careful to avoid their spines – to find ripe fruit clusters.
 Black gold!